michalo482/Portfolio/README.md

       MySQL database

   # - SimpleRunneGame (UNITY3D)
-      Simple game, with music, sound effects, particle effects, few game mechanics WIP (to be add UI and game loop Prototype 3 is actual game, Challenge 3 is a different take on same game mechanics)
+      Simple game, with music, sound effects, particle effects, few game mechanics WIP (to be add UI and game manager Prototype 3 is actual game, Challenge 3 is a different take on same game mechanics)

   # - kropelki (GODOT)